• Home

 Running.
 A Successful Construction Company

-A note from the author
+A note from the author:

-Since publication of the first edition, Running a Successful Construction Company has enjoyed such an appreciative reader response I have often been amazed and gratified by it.
-To take a "Look Inside" and to see numerous reviews please click on the image at the right.
+Since publication of the first edition of Running a Successful Construction Company ,I have been amazed and gratified by the appreciative reader response.
+To take a "Look Inside" and to see numerous reader reviews, please click on the image of the book cover.